 Why do families choose Parkmont to help their children become more skilled, confident and ambitious young adults?
 We have proven we can improve their children’s future using these ideas and initiatives:

-- Making sure that the challenges each student encounters in every class and activity is compelling and realistic by constantly recalibrating their schooling using our first-hand familiarity with their strengths and capacities.
+- Making sure that the challenges each student encounters in every class and activity are compelling and realistic by constantly recalibrating their schooling using our first-hand familiarity with their strengths and capacities.

 - Respecting students’ learning differences and energizing their quest to develop abilities and interests by building a curriculum that will excite them to participate.